It all starts with a Lean-Agile Mindset.

 Foundation – Leadership

-The foundation of Lean is leadership, which is the ultimate enabling force for team success.
-Here, SAFe’s philosophy is simple: The ultimate responsibility for adoption and success of the Lean-Agile paradigm lies with the enterprise’s existing managers, leaders, and executives.
-“Such a responsibility cannot be delegated” (Deming ) to Lean/Agile champions, Lean/Agile working groups, development teams, a PMO, process teams, outside consultants, or any other party.
+The foundation of Lean is leadership, the key enabler for team success.
+The ultimate responsibility for the successful adoption of the Lean-Agile approach lies with the enterprise’s managers, leaders, and executives.
+According to Deming, “Such a responsibility cannot be delegated” to Lean-Agile champions, working groups, a Program Management Office (PMO), process teams, outside consultants, or any other party .
 To achieve success, leaders must be trained in these new and innovative ways of thinking and exhibit the principles and behaviors of Lean-Agile leadership.

 Lean thinking deviates from common experience with Agile, which was often introduced as a team-based process that tended to exclude management.
-That does not scale.
+Unfortunately, that doesn’t scale.
 Here is a key differentiator between traditional Agile and one of the key drivers for SAFe:

 In traditional Agile, the expectation has been that management simply supports the teams and helps eliminate impediments as they arise.
-In Lean-Agile development, the expectation is that management leads the teams, embraces the values of Lean, is competent in the basic practices, proactively eliminates impediments, and takes an active role in driving organizational change and facilitating relentless improvement.
+In Lean-Agile development, however, the expectation is that management actually leads the teams.
+It embraces the values of Lean, is competent in the basic practices, proactively eliminates impediments, and takes an active role in driving organizational change and facilitating relentless improvement.

 The Agile Manifesto

-In the 1990s, in response to the many challenges of waterfall development methods, a number of lighter-weight and more iterative development methods arose.
+In the 1990s, responding to the many challenges of waterfall processes, a number of lighter-weight and more iterative development methods arose.
 In 2001, many of the leaders of these methods came together in Snowbird, Utah.
-While there were differences of opinion on the specific merits of one method over another, the attendees agreed that their common values and beliefs dwarfed the differences in approach.
-The result was a Manifesto for Agile Software Development , which was a turning point that helped unify the approach and started to bring the benefits of these innovate methods to the industry at large.
-The Manifesto consists of a value statement, as exhibited in Figure 2, and a set of principles, as exhibited in Figure 3.
+While there were differences of opinion on the specific merits of one method over another, the attendees agreed that their common values and beliefs dwarfed the differences.
+The result was a Manifesto for Agile Software Development, a turning point that clarified the new approach and started to bring the benefits of these innovative methods to the whole development industry .
+The Manifesto consists of the value statement shown in Figure 2, and a set of principles shown in Figure 3.

-Along with the various Agile methods, the Manifesto provides the Agile foundation for effective, empowered, self-organizing teams.
-SAFe extends this foundation to the level of teams of teams and applies Lean thinking to understand and relentlessly improve the systems that support the teams in their critical work.
+Along with the various Agile methods, the Agile Manifesto provides the foundation for effective, empowered, self-organizing teams.
+SAFe extends this foundation to the level of teams of teams, applying Lean thinking to understand and relentlessly improve the systems that support their critical work.

-Learn More Womack, James P., and Daniel T. Jones and Daniel Roos.
+Learn More Knaster, Richard and Dean Leffingwell.
+SAFe Distilled, Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
+Addison-Wesley, 2017.
+Womack, James P., Daniel T. Jones, and Daniel Roos.
 The Machine That Changed the World: The Story of Lean Production—Toyota’s Secret Weapon in the Global Car Wars That Is Revolutionizing World Industry.
 Free Press, 2007.
 Ward, Allen and Durward Sobeck.
 Lean Product and Process Development.
 Lean Enterprise Institute, 2014.
 Reinertsen, Donald G. The Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas, 2009.
 Poppendieck, Mary and Tom Poppendieck.
 Implementing Lean Software Development: From Concept to Cash.
 Addison-Wesley, 2006.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Crown Business, 2011.
 Deming, W. Edwards.
 Out of the Crisis.
 MIT Center for Advanced Educational Services, 1982.
 Manifesto for Agile Software Development. http://agilemanifesto.org/.